 The main reasons are related to the intensity and the scope of the holistic interventions we provide.
 Below you will see some of the contributing factors.

 1. Our family sponsorships are focused on providing for the whole family rather than focused on serving one child from a family.

-2. We work with young children in a child care and educational environment, we must provide extensive staffing and facilities in order to provide a high level of care.
-We provide Day Care Monday through Friday from 7:00 am until 6:00 pm.
-This requires a lot of resource.
+2. We work with young children in a child care and educational environment that is open 5 days per week.
+This requires us to provide extensive staffing and facilities in order to provide a high level of care.

 3. We have a well-trained staff that is able to provide dedicated, direct and safe care for all of the children in our program.
-Our staff to child ratio across the program is about 4 children to 1 staff member.
-This means we are able to provide safety as well as build deep relationships with children and parents.
+Because of low staff to child ratios we are able to provide safety as well as build deep relationships with children and parents.

 4. Our scope of services is vast, including:

 A. Every child receives a nutritious breakfast, lunch and an afternoon snack 5 days per week.
 Severe Malnourishment is high among new arrivals.

 B. All children receive extra nutrition every day in the form of an additional snack.

 C. 20% of children receive Plumpy Nut or another intensive-nutrition supplement daily.

 D. Nursing Mothers are provided meals.
 For infants who cannot be nursed, formula is provided by EHE for the family.

 E. Day Care children receive Early Childhood Education.
 Children ages 4 and up receive free Nursery School and Kindergarten education and all necessary supplies through our School licensed by the Ethiopia Ministry of Education.